FloopInc/GumiPY/README.md

 So I decided to make it public here.
 Because I am the owner or who create this project, and using template on Internet, and I can do whatever I want to make this public or private

-### Features
+### 💡 Features & Function
-- Task Management: Organize your tasks efficiently with the bot's task management capabilities.
+- [√] Task Management: Organize your tasks efficiently with the bot's task management capabilities.
-- Information Retrieval: Get quick access to relevant information through the bot's intuitive commands.
+- [√] Information Retrieval: Get quick access to relevant information through the bot's intuitive commands.
-- Economy System (WIP) : Manage your finances with the bot's economy system.
+- [√] Economy System (WIP) : Manage your finances with the bot's economy system.
-- Advanced Security System : Manage User account security with the bot's advanced security system.
+- [√] Advanced Security System : Manage User account security with the bot's advanced security system.
-- Customization: Tailor the bot to suit your needs with customizable settings.
+- [√] Customization: Tailor the bot to suit your needs with customizable settings.

-### Installation
+### 🍗 Installation
 To get started with the Telegram bot, follow these steps:
 1. Clone the repository.
 2. Install the necessary dependencies.